 - support groups to draw on the experiences of others

-- hospitalization, if the person is having thoughts of suicide or has severe health problems, such as organ failure
+- in-patient stay if the person is having thoughts of suicide or has severe health problems, such as organ failure

 If you know someone at immediate risk of self-harm, suicide, or hurting another person: